Twisted S-Duality: Topological Strings and BCOV Theory

+As another example, we think of $W\in \HH^0(\coh(X))\cong H^0(X,\mc O_X)$ giving a deformation as a $\Z/2$-graded category, by introducing a degree 2 parameter $\beta$; a folklore theorem says that the resulting category can be identified as a matrix factorization category $\text{MF}(W)$.

+Moreover, the degree 2 element of the cyclic cohomology, or equivalently, degree 0 element of the associated closed string field theory, precisely gives a first-order deformation of $\mc C$ as a Calabi--Yau category.
+In other words, those deformations corresponding to the second Hochschild cohomology respect the Calabi--Yau structure if they define classes of the second cyclic cohomology.

-\subsection{BCOV Theory}
+\subsubsection{BCOV Theory}

+In this subsection we discuss BCOV theory as the main example of closed string field theory.
+We will discuss and study its variants in Subsection \ref{sub:BCOV}.

-We wish to discuss the closed string field theory of a mixed A-B topological string; a crucial ingredient in the conjectural description we will employ is the \textit{BCOV theory}.
-It was originally introduced in the seminal work of Bershadsky--Cecotti--Ooguri--Vafa \cite{BCOV} under the name of Kodaira--Spencer theory of gravity for a Calabi--Yau 3-fold and later generalized by Costello and Li \cite{CLBCOV} for an arbitrary Calabi--Yau manifold.
+BCOV theory was originally introduced in the seminal work of Bershadsky--Cecotti--Ooguri--Vafa \cite{BCOV} under the name of Kodaira--Spencer theory of gravity for a Calabi--Yau 3-fold, as a string field theory for the topological B-model that describes deformations of complex structures.
+It was later generalized by Costello and Li \cite{CLBCOV} for an arbitrary Calabi--Yau manifold.